Portrait by Patricia Li

 born 2003 in Houston, Texas

-lives and works in New York, London, Lagos and Dubai
+lives and works in Ithaca, New York

 (she/her/hers)